Information-Theoretic Approaches to Differential Privacy: Preliminaries

 \begin{definition} Gaussian mechanism \cite{DMNA06} is defined for a function (or a query) $q: D \rightarrow \mathbb{R}^k$ as follows where $Z_i \sim \mathcal{N}(0, \sigma^2)$, $i=1,\cdots, k$ denote i.i.d.
-Gaussian random variables with the variance $\sigma^2= \frac{2 s^2 \log (1.25/\delta)}{\epsilon^2}$. \end{definition} \begin{remark}As an alternative to Laplacian perturbation applied on the query output which results in $(\epsilon, 0)-$ differential privacy, Gaussian noise provides a more relaxed privacy guarantee, that is $(\epsilon, \delta)-$ differential privacy.
+Gaussian random variables with the variance $\sigma^2= \frac{2 s^2 \log (1.25/\delta)}{\epsilon^2}$. \end{definition} \begin{theorem}{\cite{DR05}} For any $\epsilon, \delta \in(0,1)$, the Gaussian mechanism satisfies $(\varepsilon,\delta)$-differential privacy. \end{theorem} \begin{remark}As an alternative to Laplacian perturbation applied on the query output which results in $(\epsilon, 0)-$ differential privacy, Gaussian noise provides a more relaxed privacy guarantee, that is $(\epsilon, \delta)-$ differential privacy.
 However, in some cases, application of Gaussian noise becomes more useful.
-Vector valued Laplace mechanisms require the use of $l_1$- sensitivity whereas the vector-valued Gaussian mechanism allows $l_1$ or $l_2$ sensitivity, which is defined as $\max_{x, \tilde{x}}\|q(x)-q(\tilde{x})\|_{2} \leq s$, for neighboring $x$ and $\tilde{x}$.
-Depending on the query function, when the $l_2$ sensitivity is significantly lower than $l_1$ sensitivity, Gaussian mechanism requires much less noise. \end{remark} \begin{remark}[The optimal $(\epsilon,0)-$ differentially private mechanism] A natural question that comes to mind is if we can do better than the Laplace mechanism.
-The work in \cite{GV14} improves the Laplace mechanism of \cite{DMNA06} by characterizing the fundamental trade-off between the differentially private mechanism's privacy and utility to define an \textit{optimal} $(\epsilon,0)-$ mechanism.
+Vector valued Laplace mechanisms require the use of $l_1$- sensitivity whereas the vector-valued Gaussian mechanism allows $l_1$ or $l_2$ sensitivity, where $l_2$ sensitivity is defined as $\max_{x, \tilde{x}}\|q(x)-q(\tilde{x})\|_{2} \leq s$, for neighboring $x$ and $\tilde{x}$.
+Dependent on the query function, when the $l_2$ sensitivity is significantly lower than $l_1$ sensitivity, Gaussian mechanism requires much less noise. \end{remark} \begin{remark}[The optimal $ \epsilon-$ differentially private mechanism] A natural question that comes to mind is if we can do better than the Laplace mechanism.
+The work in \cite{GV14} improves the Laplace mechanism of \cite{DMNA06} by characterizing the fundamental trade-off between the differentially private mechanism's privacy and utility to define an \textit{optimal} $\epsilon-$ mechanism.
 Accordingly, \cite[Theorem 1]{GV14} shows that such a mechanism is obtained by applying a staircase-shaped probability distribution as the perturbation on real and integer-valued query functions in the low-privacy regime (i.e. when $\epsilon$ is large).
 Laplace mechanism outperforms the optimal $(\epsilon, 0)-$ mechanism in the high privacy regime. \end{remark}